tc39/proposal-import-bytes/README.md

 let resource = new Resource("logo.bmp");
 ```

+### Why not mutable?

+Mutable can be problematic for several reasons:

+- may need multiple copies of the buffer in memory to avoid different underlying bytes for `import(specifier, { type: "json" })` and `import(specifier, { type: "buffer" })`
+- may cause unexpected behavior when multiple modules import the same buffer and detach (say `postMessage()` or `transferToImmutable()`) in one module which would cause it to become detached in the other module too
+- may cause excessive RAM usage for embedded system (immutable could use ROM instead)
+- may cause excessive memory when tracking source maps
+- may cause an undeniable global communication channel

+See discussion in Issue https://github.com/styfle/proposal-import-bytes/issues/2 and https://github.com/styfle/proposal-import-bytes/issues/5

-### What about ArrayBuffer vs Uint8Array?
+### Why not Uint8Array?

-Both are viable solutions.
-Uint8Array matches the [Response.bytes()](https://developer.mozilla.org/en-US/docs/Web/API/Response/bytes) method return type as well as [Deno's implementation](https://deno.com/blog/v2.4#importing-text-and-bytes).
-Uint8Array is also compatible with [Node.js Buffer](https://nodejs.org/api/buffer.html#buffer) which makes it widely compatible with existing JavaScript code.
+Uint8Array is one array-like view of an underlying ArrayBuffer, but there are many views (see TypedArray) because there are many different ways that one might want to access the content of the buffer.

-This is currently being discussed in https://github.com/styfle/proposal-import-bytes/issues/5
+See discussion in Issue https://github.com/styfle/proposal-import-bytes/issues/5

-### What about Blob vs Uint8Array?
+### Why not Blob?

 Blob is part of the W3C [File API](https://www.w3.org/TR/FileAPI/), not part of JavaScript so it is not a viable solution to include in a TC39 Proposal.
-Blob also includes a type and is immutable.

-### What about mutable vs immutable?

-Both are viable solutions.
-Mutable would match the behavior of existing imports from [import attributes proposal](https://github.com/tc39/proposal-import-attributes) but there is still a possibility of making `bytes` default to immutable given the [proposal-immutable-arraybuffer](https://github.com/tc39/proposal-immutable-arraybuffer).

-Ideally there would be a separate proposal for a new `immutable` attribute.